psycopg/psycopg2/doc/module.rst

 .. module:: psycopg2

-The module interface respects the standard defined in the |DBAPI 2.0|.
+The module interface respects the standard defined in the |DBAPI|_.

 .. index::
     single: Connection string